MartinEesmaa/VVCEasy/FFMPEGVVC.md

 libvvenc (FFmpeg vvc version) works for:

-- Pixel format ✅ (changeable of 8/10bit)
+- Pixel format ⚠️ (only pixel format 10 bit)
-- Video size (auto detects, but it doesn't detect for SAR and DAR anamorphic is glitch and corrupts the video ) ⚠️ (Better way to use vvencapp without FFmpeg)
+- Video size (auto detects, but it doesn't detect for SAR and DAR anamorphic is glitch and corrupts the video) ⚠️ (Better way to use vvencapp without FFmpeg)
 - Frame rate ✅ (auto detects)
 - MP4 Muxing :x: (does not support, you need MP4BOX after encode.)
 - Audio with encode VVC ⚠️ (does not support, because it can corrupt the file) To avoid corrupt file, you need to disable audio using `-an` or you could do output container for .266, .vvc and .h266 too.
 - Bitrates ✅
-- Passes ⚠️ (only one pass)
+- Passes ✅
-- Presets ⚠️ (only medium preset)
+- Presets ✅
-- QP/CRF ⚠️ (only you can set -global_quality command only, global_quality equals qp)
+- QP/CRF ✅
-- HDR ⚠️ (default SDR, but cannot encode HDR)
+- HDR ✅

 Built in libvvenc for FFmpeg command:

 ```
-ffmpeg -i example.mp4 -c:v libvvenc -global_quality 37 -pix_fmt yuv420p10 example.266
+ffmpeg -i example.mp4 -c:v libvvenc -qp 37 -preset slow example.266
 ```

+For more options for libvvenc in FFmpeg VVCEasy version, type `ffmpeg_vvceasy -h encoder=libvvenc` for available commands.

 Additional command: You can convert to vvc video without taking a much space for vvencapp, example: